har-in-air/ESP8266_SPO2_PULSE_LOGGER/README.md

-# ESP8266_MAX30102_SPO2_PULSE_LOGGER
+# ESP8266_SPO2_PULSE_LOGGER

 The ESP8266 collects raw sensor data from a MAX30102 sensor, analyzes it and computes SP02 and heart-rate (bpm) readings, every 4 seconds.
-The last 5 good readings are averaged and published (along with the battery voltage) to your channel on the IOT website Thingspeak.

 An RGB LED is used to indicate the heart-rate range.

+The readings are filtered and published to a channel on the IOT website Thingspeak, with a configurable update interval.

+All configuration (Internet Access Point SSID/PW, ThingSpeak credentials and update interval) is via an AP web portal that is available on-demand by pressing a configuration button.

 ## Development Environment

 * Protoype board with ESP8285 (ESP8266 with on-chip 1MB flash), MCP73831 Lipoly charger, 1000mAh Lipoly battery.
 * Home-brew MAX30102 breakout board.
 Modules are available on AliExpress.
-* Arduino 1.8.12 on Ubuntu 20.04 amdx64
+* Arduino 1.8.13 on Ubuntu 20.04 amdx64

-## Prototype
+## Prototype Hardware

 <img src="prototype_hardware.jpg" />